Vincentian Studies Institute: The Vincentian Heritage Journal

 The mission adopted by the Vincentian Studies Institute was to "promote a living interest in the Vincentian Heritage."
 The organization began its work with the publication of a journal entitled Vincentian Heritage.
 From 1979-1982 the Institute published one issue per year.
 Beginning in 1983 it began appearing bi-annually.
 The first editor was Reverend John Carven, C.M.
 (USA East).
 Reverend Stafford Poole, C.M.
 (USA West) succeeded him in 1986.
 In 1997, the Institute hired its first lay editor, Mr. Michaud.

 Over the last twenty-five years 42 issues of Vincentian Heritage have appeared, representing the work of 133 authors, and totaling 5,574 pages.
 The journal has published two commemorative issues, dedicated to the Very Reverends William Slattery, C.M. (the 19th superior general from 1947–1968) and James Richardson, C.M. (the 20th superior general 1968-1981) at the time of their deaths.
 Three issues have been dedicated to the papers given at various national symposia, and one featured the papers of a Vincentian Heritage symposium held at DePaul University, Chicago, in 1992.
 In collaboration with the Sisters of Charity Federation in the Vincentian-Setonian tradition the Vincentian Heritage has published two issues dedicated to papers delivered at national Seton symposia.

+The journal's title was changed from Vincentian Heritage to Vincentian Studies beginning with publication of volume 39 in 2025.